bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 * Livenet images are full ram images, without persistance but need less infrastructure.
 * NFS images are full nfs rw images, with psersistance, very simple to use, but need more infrastructure.

+It is important to understand that this role is independant of the pxe_stack core role, and so each tools do not communicate.

 To be done
 ^^^^^^^^^^